riyakhulpe385-cloud/Career_Recommendation_System/README.md

 # 🚀 Hybrid AI-Based Career Recommendation System

-A hybrid AI system combining clustering, recommendation, and neural networks to deliver personalized career guidance and skill gap analysis.
+A hybrid AI system that combines clustering, recommendation, and neural networks to deliver personalized and realistic career guidance.

 ---